Selection of the Most Probable Best: Problem Definition

-We refer to the probability in~\eqref{eq:target} as the \emph{preference probability} of the $i$th solution; it measures the probability that Solution $i$ performs no worse than any other solutions under $\pi$.
-Therefore, the MPB is the solution with the largest preference probability under $\pi$.
+We refer to the probability in~\eqref{eq:target} as the \emph{preference probability} of the $i$th solution, the probability that Solution $i$ performs no worse than any other solutions under $\pi$.
+Therefore, the MPB is the (potentially nonunique) solution with the largest preference probability under $\pi$.
+Definition~\eqref{eq:target} is agnostic to whether $\pi$ is constructed under a Bayesian or frequentist framework.
+Throughout the paper, we assume that fixed $\pi$ is given.